snopeks/auth-express-passport/README.md

-# Local Authentication with Express and Passport
+# Local Authentication with Express and Passport - GA WDI example

 ### Objectives
 *After this lesson, students will be able to:*